 - Grate the cucumber.
 Using your hand, squeeze all the juices out.

 - In a bowl, combine squeezed grated cucumber with the Greek Yogurt, minced garlic, olive oil, vinegar, salt and dill.

-- Cover and place in the refrigerator for 2 hours for flavours to meld together.
-Enjoy
+- Cover and place in the refrigerator for 2 hours for flavors to meld together.
+Enjoy.